 Have yourself a rock-and-roll Christmas this year by creating a playlist filled with the best Christmas rock songs from all genres of rock.
-Many popular rock artists have attempted a Christmas album, or at least one Christmas song, to capitalize on this season of spending and partying.
+Many popular rock artists have released a Christmas album, or at least one Christmas single, to capitalize on this season of spending and revelry.
+Check out some of the best rock 'n roll Christmas songs from yesteryear to today.

 Classic Rock Christmas Songs